New-Frontiers-Team/DayZ-NewFrontiers/readme.md

 Next you will need to set an Environment Variable on your system pointing to the DayZ Tools installation folder named "DAYZ_TOOLS" and another named "DAYZ_FOLDER" pointing to the game installation folder, it will be needed to some scripts work.

+Install the Community Framework mod from the DayZ Workshop on Steam.

 Run the setup.bat that is inside the scripts folder, it will create the symbolic links and run the first build.

 ## Running